yalmip/yalmip.github.io/_posts/commands/2016-09-17-solvemoment.md

    -6.0000
 ````

 In the code above, we solved the problem with the lowest possible lifting (decided by YALMIP), and the lower bound turned out to be -6 (this value can be obtained using [value] since the objective is linear.
-In the general case, [relaxdouble] is required to retrieve relaxed values on expressions after solving relaxations).
+In the general case, [relaxvalue] is required to retrieve relaxed values on expressions after solving relaxations).
 A higher order relaxation gives better bounds.

 ````matlab
 solvemoment(F,h,[],2);